-This is a revised version of a paper presented at the NBER's conference on Privatizing Social Security, held in Cambridge, August 1-2, 1996.
-I am grateful to Steve Zeldes, Marty Feldstein and the participants of a pre-conference meeting for helpful suggestions and comments.
-I thank Daniel Lederman for his assistance.
-I have benefited from discussions with Juan Andrés Fontaine.
-This paper is part of NBER's research program in Public Economics.
-Any opinions expressed are those of the author and not those of the National Bureau of Economic Research.
+This is a revised version of a paper presented at the NBER's conference on Privatizing Social Security, held in Cambridge, 1-2 August 1996.
+The author is grateful to Stephen Zeldes, Martin Feldstein, and the participants of a preconference meeting for helpful suggestions and comments.
+He thanks Daniel Lederman for his assistance.
+The author has benefited from discussions with Juan Andrés Fontaine.